dxdez/eol-ofc-functions/README.md

 ## Future Amount

+### Description
-Calculates the future amount of a regular investment based on a specified interest rate and compounding period, as well as the initial investment amount, the length of the investment, and the regular investment amount.
+The `/api/fa` endpoint calculates the future amount of a regular investment based on a specified interest rate and compounding period, as well as the initial investment amount, the length of the investment, and the regular investment amount.
+It provides six modes of operation, each serving different calculations related to future amounts based on different parameters.
+The mode is specified as a query parameter in the request.

+### Parameters
+The following parameters can be passed as query parameters in the API request:

+- `mode` (required): Specifies the mode of operation.
+It can have one of six values:
+    - `periodic-investment`: Calculates the future amount based on a periodic investment.
+    - `lumpsum-investment`: Calculates the future amount based on a lump sum investment.
+    - `periodic-lumpsum-investment`: Calculates the future amount based on a combination of periodic and lump sum investments.
+    - `leveraged-required-lumpsum`: Calculates the future amount required to cover a leveraged investment with a lump sum.
+    - `leveraged-value-amount`: Calculates the future amount of a leveraged investment.
+    - `leveraged-value-balance-after-loan`: Calculates the future amount of a leveraged investment after deducting the loan amount.
+- `ra` (required for `periodic-investment`, `lumpsum-investment`, `periodic-lumpsum-investment`, `leveraged-required-lumpsum`, `leveraged-value-amount`, and `leveraged-value-balance-after-loan` modes): The return amount.
+- `ar` (required for `periodic-investment`, `lumpsum-investment`, and `periodic-lumpsum-investment modes`): The amount required at the end of the investment period.
+- `dy` (required for all modes): The number of years for which the investment is made.
+- `dm` (required for all modes): The number of compounding periods per year.
+- `fr` (required for `periodic-investment` and `periodic-lumpsum-investment` modes): The frequency of compounding, this can be annually, monthly or quarterly.
+- `at` (required for `periodic-lumpsum-investment` mode): The amount value for today.
+- `acr` (required for `leveraged-required-lumpsum`, `leveraged-value-amount`, and `leveraged-value-balance-after-loan` modes): The annual compounding rate as a decimal value.

+### Examples and Additional Notes
+The following are examples of the future amount function.

+Future Amount with Periodic Investment
+`GET /api/fa?mode=periodic-investment&ra=100&ar=1000&dy=5&dm=0&fr=annually`

+Future Amount with Lump Sum Investment
+`GET /api/fa?mode=lumpsum-investment&ra=15&ar=5&dy=10&dm=1`

+Future Amount with Periodic and Lump Sum Investments `GET /api/fa?mode=periodic-lumpsum-investment&ra=1&ar=5&at=5000&dy=10&dm=1&fr=monthly`

+Future Amount of Leveraged Investment
+`GET /api/fa?mode=leveraged-value-amount&ra=1000&dy=10&acr=0.08`

+Future Amount Required for Leveraged Investment (Lump Sum) `GET /api/fa?mode=leveraged-required-lumpsum&ra=1000&dy=5&acr=0.10`

+Future Amount of Leveraged Investment After Loan Deduction `GET /api/fa?mode=leveraged-value-balance-after-loan&ra=1000&dy=10&acr=0.08`

 ## Major Purchase